 Finally, we study the thermalization of a toy model composed of a single electron tunneling among three quantum dots in the presence of a magnetic field \cite{delgado_theory_2007}.
 This model allows us to derive analytically the required physical conditions for decaying oscillations.
 Moreover, in this model, we show that \emph{the VDB introduces an energy scale}, $\mathcal{E}_{VDB},$ that determines the regime of oscillatory behavior at high temperatures.

-\textit{Thermalization dynamics of a N-level system.--} We consider a non-degenerate N-level system interacting with a \emph{single} thermal bath at inverse temperature $\beta=1/k_{B}T$.
+We start by considering a non-degenerate N-level system interacting with a \emph{single} thermal bath at inverse temperature $\beta=1/k_{B}T$.
 The reduced dynamics follows the Gorini, Kossakowski, Lindblad and Sudarshan (GKLS) equation \cite{lindblad_generators_1976, gorini_completely_1976}.
-The latter is valid in the weak coupling, low-density or singular coupling limit \cite{breuer_theory_2002}.
-In these limits, coherences and populations are decoupled and the Pauli rate equation describes the population dynamics:
+The latter is approximately valid in the weak coupling, low-density or singular coupling limit \cite{breuer_theory_2002}.
+We further assume that the N-level system is not nearly degenerate, therefore ensuring the accuracy of the global GKLS equation instead of the local one \cite{landi2022nonequilibrium}.
+The coherences and populations dynamic equations decoupled from each other and the Pauli rate equation describes the population evolution:

-where $\mathbf{P}$ is a vector composed of the populations of the system energy levels, and $M$ is the transition rate matrix with components $M_{k\neq l}=a_{kl}$ and $M_{kk}=-\sum_{l\neq k }a_{lk}$. $a_{kl}$ represents the transition rate from state $l$ to $k$ and it is derived from microscopic dynamics.
+where $\mathbf{P}$ is a vector composed of the populations of the system energy levels and $M$ is the transition rate matrix with components $M_{k\neq l}=a_{kl}$ and $M_{kk}=-\sum_{l\neq k }a_{lk}$. $a_{kl}$ represents the transition rate from state $l$ to $k$ and it is derived from microscopic dynamics.
 For systems that are weakly coupled or keep microreversibility, $a_{kl}$ obeys DB \cite{alicki_quantum_2007}, that is, $a_{kl}e^{-\beta\mathcal{E}_{l}}=a_{lk}e^{-\beta\mathcal{E}_{k}}.$ Here $\mathcal{E}_{k}$ is the energy of the system's level $k$.
-Beyond the weak coupling limit, systems that do not keep microreversibility (e.g., systems in the presence of magnetic fields) may VDB, but they still relax to a thermal state \cite{alicki2023violation}.
+Beyond the weak coupling limit, systems that do not keep microreversibility (e.g., systems in the presence of magnetic fields) may violate DB, but they still relax to a thermal state \cite{alicki2023violation}.
 Their transition rates comply with more complex constraints known as thermalization conditions or complex balancing \cite{feinberg2019foundations}.